 Case Summary

-When Alabama redrew its legislative districts in 2012, it prioritized two goals above its other traditional redistricting objectives: keeping all districts' deviations less than 1% from the ideal equal population, and maintaining approximately the same black population percentage in existing majority-minority districts so as to avoid retrogression under Section 5 of the Voting Rights Act.
-The Alabama Legislative Black Caucus, among others, challenged Alabama's new legislative plan as a racial gerrymander in violation of the 14th Amendment's Equal Protection Clause.
-The U.S. District Court for the Middle District of Alabama, analyzing the plaintiffs' racial gerrymandering claim as referring to the State "as a whole, rather than district-by-district," upheld the legislative districting plan on the grounds that race was not the predominant motivating factor when drawing the boundaries, precisely equal population was.
+When Alabama redrew its legislative districts in 2012, it prioritized two goals: keeping all districts’ population deviations to less than 1% from ideal and maintaining approximately the same black populations in existing majority-minority districts to avoid retrogression under § 5 of the federal Voting Rights Act (“VRA”).
+On August 10, 2012, the Alabama Legislative Black Caucus and others filed a federal lawsuit challenging Alabama’s 2012 legislative redistricting plans as an unconstitutional racial gerrymander in violation of the 14th Amendment’s Equal Protection Clause.

 Significance: (1) Racial gerrymandering claims must be assessed on a district-by-district basis, not by examining the state's plan as a whole, and (2) equal population is not a traditional redistricting consideration but rather is a baseline requirement, and therefore it can never classified as the "primary" consideration when drawing lines.